 Provo, Utah -

 The proposed design tells the story of Utah and its history through seven symbolic details.
 The Beehive represents Utah as the “Beehive State” and the state’s motto of “Industry.”
 The largest element of the design, it makes the flag instantly identifiable as belonging to Utah.
 The white star represents Utah’s statehood in 1896 and its place on the United States flag.
-The crossroad design symbolizes Utah’s place as “The Crossroads of the West” with the joining of the Transcontinental Railroad at Promontory Point.
+The crossroad design symbolizes Utah’s place as “The Crossroads of the West” with the joining of the Transcontinental Railroad at Promontory Point in 1869.